docs

-Master deployra's deployment system with automatic CI/CD pipelines, manual deployment controls, and zero-downtime strategies.
-Learn GitHub integration, deployment management, and best practices for continuous deployment workflows.
+Master Deployra's deployment system with automatic CI/CD pipelines, manual deployment controls, and zero-downtime strategies.
+Learn GitHub integration, deployment management, and best practices.

 Deployra can automatically deploy your application each time you merge a change to your codebase.
 You can also trigger manual deploys, both programmatically and in the Deployra Dashboard.
 All service types redeploy with zero downtime, ensuring your applications remain available throughout the process.